The last one of the year! Check out the other post for the full year review.

 Format: nonfiction.
-Genres: life science, history.
+Subject: life science, history.
 Rating: 3/3

 The Girl with All The Gifts, MR Carey

 Zombies, but with an unsettling side of realism and based on real-life zombie (ants.
 Zombie ants caused by a parasitic fungus).
 I had to sleep with the lights on.
 I swore to myself I wouldn’t read this late at night, but it was so engrossing I just read straight from like 7pm to bedtime.
 And then I was too freaked out to sleep, besides the fact that I was crying over the characters, and desperately itching to get to the next and the next and the next horror the world is going to throw at them… or have them become.
 On top of all that, it’s the single best source and handling of zombie infection I think I have ever encountered, and I have read/seen/listened to a lot of zombie media – not just because it’s got a basis in science, but because it was unique, had a plausible mechanism for action and spread, and also… was really freakin creepy.
 I was genuinely on-edge the entire time I was reading this.
 Although I could understand every character’s motivations, and resolve all their decisions and desires into a coherent, dimensional whole, I still couldn’t always predict their actions – a rare balance.
 Too often, characters are deeply realized but at the expense of predictability, or vice versa.
 Any one of the essential elements of the book – the plot, the characters, the setting and the particular zombie virus, the writing style – would be enough to recommend it on alone, and together, they…. well.
 I’ll let you go see.